Ultraworking/locally-informed/README.md

 ### 9th April 2020

-- `local_region` for India has been updated from City-level to State-level.
+- `regions` for India have been updated from City-level to State-level.

 ## Directory Structure